corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-state.md

 ## Outcome

-The code examples below show how your code should be looking after doing all of the above:
+The code examples below show how your code should look like after doing all of the above:

 {{< tabs name="tabs-2" >}}